Unidata/netcdf-java/README.md

 ## Licensing

-netCDF-Java is released under the BSD-3 licence, which can be found can be found [here](https://github.com/Unidata/netcdf-java/blob/master/LICENSE).
+netCDF-Java is released under the BSD-3 licence, which can be found [here](https://github.com/Unidata/netcdf-java/blob/master/LICENSE).

 Furthermore, this project includes code from third-party open-source software components:
 * [Gretty](https://github.com/akhikhl/gretty): for details, see `buildSrc/README.md`